elaforge/karya/doc/overview.md

 - Complicated MIDI routing.
 Since it doesn't host plugins itself you have to route MIDI to a plugin host, which likely requires a bunch of virtual MIDI ports.
+On OS X you can use IAC ports, on Linux you can make a bunch of JACK ports.
 If you route to a DAW like Reaper or Ardour you can then bounce or "freeze" tracks by recording in the DAW, but since neither of these programs provide much remote control ability you likely have to set up the routing